szpajder/dumpvdl2/README.md

 and reportedly gives better results than the default mode.

 If you get error messages about lost samples on Raspberry Pi, try adding `--usb-mode 1`.
-This switches from USB transfer mode from isochronous to bulk, which is usually enough to rectify this problem.
+This switches USB transfer mode from isochronous to bulk, which is usually enough to rectify this problem.
 If it does not help, it might be that your Pi is overloaded or not beefy enough for the task.